MeghanBarritt/bike-share-usage-prediction/README.md

 # Final Project - Bike Share Trends

-## Project Task
+## Project Task<br>
+I looked at data from two cities, Washington DC and London England, over two year time spans, to try and find weather-related usage patterns in the cities' bikeshare systmes.<br>

-I'm going to look at data from Washington DC covering the years 2011 and 2012, ((London Set)) to look for trends between time of day, time of year and weather conditions to try and predict bicycle rental rates.
+from Washington DC covering the years 2011 and 2012, and from London, England.
+The London data also covers two years, but covers January 4, 2015 to January 3, 2017.  to look for trends between time of day, time of year and weather conditions to try and predict bicycle rental rates. <br>

 ## Process

-### Datasets
+### Datasets<br>

 Found the Washington DC Capital bike share data set on [the UC Irvine website](https://archive.ics.uci.edu/dataset/275/bike+sharing+dataset) via a list of interesting datasets, and a second dataset on [Kaggle](https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset) tracking the same variables when I checked for other data I could use.
 It was the only other dataset I found that had similar enough data to be usable in a short time frame. <br>

 Confirmed the same basic data was available in both dataset.
-The London data required more processing to get to the same columns at the end, but aside from the DC set having an additional breakdown between regular and guest users, the data available was the same.
+The London data required more processing to get to the same columns at the end, but aside from the DC set having an additional breakdown between regular and guest users, the data available was the same. <br>

+The DC data starts on January 1, 2011, and ran for two years, ending on December 31, 2012.
+The London data missed the New Year and instead starts on January 4, and also runs for two years, but from 2015 until January 3, 2017. <br>

+Both datasets include hourly weather data; temperature, humidity, windspeed and 'weather condition', as well as whether or not a day is a holiday, the season, and of course the number of rentals.
 <p>
 <br>
 </p>